-ST. LUCIE COUNTY, Fla. — Firefighters in St. Lucie County are proving their brotherhood lasts a lifetime, going above their call of duty to help the elderly widow of a former beloved fire chief.
+FORT PIERCE, Fla. — Firefighters in St. Lucie County are proving their ‘brotherhood’ lasts a lifetime, going above their call of duty to help the elderly widow of a former, beloved fire chief.

-Polly Moore, 91, was married to former St. Lucie County Fire Chief Don Moore.
+91-year-old Polly Moore was married to former St. Lucie County Fire Chief Don Moore.

 “Oh, the fire department is just wonderful,” Polly said.

-Chief Moore dedicated 32 years to the department, also serving the community as a fire marshal and in the U.S. Coast Guard reserve.
+Moore dedicated 32-years to the department, also serving the community as a fire marshal and in Coast Guard Reserve.

 “He loved his job.
 He was very dedicated,” Polly said.

 Fort Pierce business owner Scott Van Duzer, who owns a Big Apple Pizza, was told about Polly’s situation.
-Van Duzer brought it to the attention of the St. Lucie County Fire District.
+Van Duzer brought it to the attention of the fire district.

 “Once they’re part of the fire family, they’re always part of the fire family,” Stokes said.